akostrik/stage_telegram_python/README.md

 # Internship Master II, Sorbonne University (Paris)
-The Internship of 5 months, from the 3d April 2023 to the 12th September 2023
+The project hase been developped during an Internship of 5 months, from the 3d April 2023 to the 12th September 2023, realized in Paris associations.

 ## The general missions of the internship
 - Complete the education by a full-time profesional pratice in a Paris association